Introducing TwicPics vs. Cloudinary

 Of course, the CDN infrastructure is important to ensure that the distance between you and the majority of your visitors is as short as possible, regardless of their geographic location.

 TwicPics’ global CDN consists of 3 processing clusters with over 225 total PoPs (points of presence) across 89 cities and 47 countries.
 The PoPs are spread as far as the southern tip of Africa, South & North America, Europe, South & East Asia, as well as the far reaches of Oceania.
-Image data is transmitted via HTTP/2 over TLS for maximum speed and efficiency.
+Image data is transmitted via HTTP/3 over Quic for maximum speed and efficiency.